Willkommen in Deutschland!

 - Auto – HUK is one of the largest insurance companies in Germany, they tend to have decent reviews online, and they have some agents who speak English.
 For €25 a month, we bought basic car insurance and roadside assistance through them.
 The customer service with our particular agent in Göttigen left something to be desired, but he was fast and efficient. *Note that you can’t register your car in Germany until you can provide proof of insurance.

 - Medical – This is mandatory insurance in Germany.
 We chose TK, one of the country’s largest public insurance carriers, since several of Trav’s co-workers recommended them.
 The application process is fairly easy, and they’re known for their ability to provide services, forms, and agents in English.
 So far we’ve been pleasantly surprised and fairly happy with TK.
 Though we have the standard plan that doesn’t include dental or vision coverage, some dental work is still covered – porcelain fillings on front teeth, amalgam fillings on back teeth, X-rays, and even root canals if there are no complications.
 Cleanings aren’t included; expect to pay about €95 out of pocket.
 TK also covers a whole host of recommended travel vaccinations – adult polio booster, DPT, Hep A, rabies, and typhus – at 100%.
 For those living in or visiting southern Germany, you might want to consider getting vaccinated against tick-borne encephalitis.
 It should also be covered by your insurance and available from any general practitioner.
-If you’re struggling to find a doctor or schedule an appt, TK even has a hotline you can call, as well as an online form, for you to request they schedule an appt for you.
+If you’re struggling to find a doctor or schedule an appt, you can call the TK hotline or use their online form to request they schedule an appt for you.
 We’ve used it, and they’re very helpful.

 - ATU – We took our car to ATU for oil changes, TUV repairs, and tires for the first year or so we lived in Germany.
 They’re a big chain with stores in lots of cities.
 We finally switched to a different mechanic shop and wouldn’t recommend ATU.
 Despite the size of their shop and number of employees, we rarely spent less than 30 minutes waiting in line just to get to the counter and ask our question or schedule an appointment.
 They typically offered us appointments fairly quickly, but these appointments seemed to be unnecessarily lengthy and communication was poor.
 They did offer us a 10% discount on a set of expensive repairs shortly after our car passed the TUV inspection, but we’re still doubtful that the repair was even necessary.

-- Kfz Hermeier – This mechanic gave us a quote for over €1000 to do auto repairs required by TUV.
+- Kfz Hermeier – This mechanic in Goettingen gave us a quote for over €1000 to do auto repairs required by TUV.
 We got a second opinion, took our car there instead, and permanently switched mechanics.
+We don’t recommend this guy.

 - Vöhri Tech – We switched from Hermeier to Vöhri Tech.
 The guys at Vöhri Tech gave us a quote for TUV repairs that was between €300-400 vs the €1000 we’d been quoted by Hermeier.
 They told us we could just drop off our car without even making an appointment, and they had the repairs done by 5 pm.
 On top of that, the final cost was even cheaper than their own estimate, which is practically unheard of.
 The total came to just over €300.
-We’ll take our car there for the remainder of our time in Germany.
+Bottom lie, if you’re not happy with the first mechanic you visit, SHOP AROUND!

-- In General – Options for qualified English-speaking doctors in Göttingen are lacking, imo.
+- In General – Options for qualified English-speaking doctors can be lacking, particularly if you live in a rural area and don’t speak German.
 After unexpected medical issues arose during our second year, we unfortunately became very familiar with the German medical system.
-Based strictly on personal experience, doctors in town I absolutely do not recommend are Dr. Ralf Henke and Dr. Sroka (both GPs in the same office), Dr. Marianne Lückerath in Nikolausberg (GP), Dr. Andreas Hilden (Internal Medicine), Dr. Wolfgang Apel (Gyno), Dr. Bettina Fleckenstein (Gyno), Dr. Anje Maltzahn (Rheum), and Dr. Christine Heppner (Rheum).
-Doctors I do recommend are Dr. Peter Krug (GP), Dr. Christian Loweg (vascular surgeon), Dr. Heide Siggelkow (Endocrinologist), Dr. Westfal (Neuro), and Dr. Stephan Born (Gyno).
-Our experience has been that doctors in Germany rely almost solely on lab testing for diagnosis, almost never do even a rudimentary physical exam, and imaging such as CT Scans and MRIs are typically booked up a minimum of 3 months.
+Based strictly on personal experience, doctors in Lower Saxony I do not recommend are Dr. Ralf Henke and Dr. Sroka (GPs in the same office), Dr. Andreas Hilden (internal medicine), Dr. Bettina Fleckenstein (gyno), and Dr. Christine Heppner (rheumatologist).
+Doctors I do recommend are Dr. Peter Krug (GP), Dr. Christian Loweg (vascular surgeon), Dr. Heide Siggelkow (endocrinologist), and Dr. Westfal (neurologist).
+Our experience has been that doctors in Germany rely almost solely on lab testing for diagnosis and rarely do even a rudimentary physical exam.
+They rarely take a thorough family history or recommend preventive care or treatment.
+Imaging such as CT Scans and MRIs are typically booked up a minimum of three months and doctors are reluctant to order them.
 Clearly this does vary quite a bit across Germany.
+The quality of care in Hanover is better than Goettingen, though wait times to see specialists are still lengthy.

-- UMG Klinikum – Another option for care is to seek treatment from doctors at the UMG Klinikum, which is the main hospital in Göttingen.
+- Klinikum – Another option for care is to seek treatment from doctors at your city’s Klinikum, or main hospital.
 It’s not uncommon for doctors in a given specialty to work not only in their own clinic, but also a certain number of hours at the Klinikum.
-So there’s no guarantee that you’ll be able to see a more experienced or qualified doctor at the hospital, but they tend to offer a wider range of more advanced testing capabilities and if it’s urgent, can often see you quickly.
+There’s no guarantee that you’ll be able to see a more experienced or qualified doctor at the hospital, but they tend to offer a wider range of more advanced testing capabilities and if it’s urgent, can often see you quickly.

-- Referrals – Some specialties require that you first get a referral from your GP to a non-Klinikum specialist (for example, a neurologist), and that if that neurologist is unable to treat you, that that specialist then give you a referral to the hospital.
+- Referrals – Some specialties require that you first get a referral from your GP to a non-Klinikum specialist (for example, a neurologist), and that if that neurologist is unable to treat you, then that specialist then will give you a referral to the hospital.
 Others don’t require this.
 It is common that the doctors and even your insurance company will give you incorrect information regarding this.
 It’s best to be proactive and simply go to the Klinikum and request an appointment in person.
-They will correctly tell you what you need, and you can sometimes schedule the appointment without the referral, then get the referral from your GP prior to that appointment.
+They will tell you what you need, and you can sometimes schedule the appointment without the referral, then get the referral from your GP prior to that appointment.
 It’s also worth mentioning that referrals (at least with TK) are only valid quarterly (Jan-Mar, Apr-June, July-Sept, Oct-Dec).
 If you get a referral from your GP to a specialist on December 21st and your appointment with the specialist is scheduled for January 4th, you’ll have to get a new referral from your GP dated no earlier than January 1st.
-It’s an incredibly cumbersome and inefficient system for doctors and patients alike.

 - Vaccinations – You have a couple of options.
 You can request them of your GP, but be warned that they will possibly require you to track down the vaccines yourself.
 This involves the GP writing you a “script” to take to a pharmacy where you pay out of pocket for the vaccine, then you need to return with the vaccine to your doctor to have the injection.
-It’s inconvenient, time consuming, and inefficient.
-Particularly if you’re traveling abroad, your GP quite possibly won’t know what vaccinations you’ll even need (this was our experience with two different doctors).
+If you’re traveling abroad, your GP possibly won’t know what vaccinations you’ll even need (this was our experience with two different doctors).
 A better option, particularly if you’re planning to travel abroad, is to visit your local medical office that specializes in infectious diseases.
 In Göttingen, it’s the Institut für Medizinische Mikrobiologie Zentrum Hygiene und Humangenetik, or the Institute for Medical Microbiology.
-Their hours are limited so call ahead or stop by at 8 am on a weekday to schedule an appt for your vaccinations.
+Their hours are limited, so call ahead or stop by at 8 am on a weekday to schedule an appt for your vaccinations.
 Staff members are friendly, efficient, and exceedingly competent.

 - 24-Hour Medical Service – This is another option for medical assistance if you can’t reach your doctor and/or Urgent Care.
 Dial 116117 from anywhere in Germany and you can speak to someone about your illness/symptoms.
 The call is free.
 They will assess your symptoms and instruct you on how to proceed.
 The service has been available since 2012.
 Germany is the only country in the EU to offer such an option.